 Disclosure to law enforcement or government agencies

-Unless otherwise required by law, we require a search warrant (or equivalent) for all requests for personal information by law enforcement or government agencies.
+We may disclose your personal information to law enforcement or government agencies where we are required to do so by law or under court order.
 Where permitted by law, we will attempt to give prior notice to our customers whose data is requested by any government or law enforcement agency.
 If we are unable to provide prior notice, then we will endeavour to give notice as soon as reasonably practicable.

 We may not notify you if it is prohibited by law and in certain exceptional circumstances at our sole discretion, such as emergencies, when notice could result in danger or personal harm, or when notice would be counterproductive (for example, when the user’s account has been hacked).

 We may share aggregated or de-identified information with third parties for research, marketing, analytics and other purposes, provided that this information does not identify particular individuals.

 In certain jurisdictions, you have rights relating to your personal information.
 When it comes to marketing communications, you may follow the unsubscribe instructions contained in the marketing communication, or send a request to opt out of receiving these communications to [email protected].

 Depending on the country in which you reside, you may also have rights to:

 Withdraw consent or object to process.
 In certain circumstances, applicable law may allow you to object to our processing of your personal information.
 Further, if you provided your consent to our processing of your personal information, you may withdraw such consent, though doing so will not affect the lawfulness of our processing based on consent before your withdrawal.